Alternator Overcharging: Symptoms, Causes, And How To Fix

 The present outputs/draw of these components are continuously varying.
 This can make charging the battery quite challenging – should it be sending 1A or 30A, for example?

 If the charging current is too high, the battery will overcharge.
-And that’s the subject of this article.
+And that’s the topic of this article.
 Scroll down to learn more about what causes an alternator to overcharge.

 How Does An Alternator Work?